nitinkc/nitinkc.github.io/_posts/microservices/2022-02-10-spring-transactions.md

 20-02-02 Sun 01:17:18.432 DEBUG JpaTransactionManager Committing JPA transaction on EntityManager [SessionImpl(1422485332<open>)]
 ```

-## Isolation - For Concurrent Transactions
+# Isolation - For Concurrent Transactions

-The default transaction isolation taken is that of the underlying database.
+The default transaction isolation taken is that of the **underlying database**.

 * The default isolation level is **REPEATABLE READ**  for MySQL database.
 * H2 - The default is **read committed**.
 H2 supports only three isolation